 Encourage non-studying Indigenous young people to undertake pathways that will ultimately lead to successful careers by providing them with positive experiences and networks they can implement in their personal career development.
 The program is dedicated to facilitating the development of young indigenous leaders both within the community and within their chosen field.

 We currently offer Exchange opportunities to South Africa and the United Kingdom.
-Applications for the 2016 CWIE to South Africa have now closed Applications for the 2016 CWIE to the United Kingdom will open SOON.
+Applications for the 2016 CWIE to South Africa have now closed.
+Applications for the 2016 CWIE to the United Kingdom are now open.